lmaertin/areva/README.md

 ![From Missions to Selected Operating Modes](img/create_optimal_order_6.png)

-This will start the optimal order and jump configurations analysis, create a new sub directory with the current timestamp as name and write all results as .xml files into it, together with the faulty domains in the shape of DARGs.
+This will start the optimal order and Transition Configuration analysis, create a new sub directory with the current timestamp as name and write all results as .xml files into it, together with the faulty domains in the shape of DARGs.

 ### Analyzing Reconfiguration Path